Snet101/Superposition/README.md

 # Superposition
+Notice: The file is pre run so it is pdf format from Jupyter Notebook

 Bernstein Vazirani Algorithm with Qiskit

 This repository contains a Jupyter Notebook that demonstrates the **Bernstein-Vazirani quantum algorithm**, implemented using [Qiskit](https://qiskit.org/).
 The algorithm is designed to find a hidden bit string in a black-box function with **only one quantum query**, showcasing the power of quantum parallelism.